Barnekow family

-Barnekow is a medieval noble family originating from Mecklenburg and Pommerania.
+The Barnekow family is a medieval German noble family originating from Mecklenburg and Pommerania.
 Though the original Mecklenburg branch died out around 1600, Danish, Swedish, and German lines of the family still exist.

 The family shares its name with the present-day municipality of Barnekow in Germany.
 The etymology of the name Barnekow has Wendish origins: "Baran" meaning ram, "ek" for the diminutive form, and "ow" referring to a place.

 History

 Historical evidence of the Barnekow family of Rügen dates back to 1255.
 Earlier references are found of Alvericus de Bernekowe, who was born in Barnekow around 1186.
 He had a son recorded as Hinricus de Barnekowe.
 Hinricus' son Ulrich Barnekow is recorded as a witness to a treaty between the King of Denmark Erik Menved and Henrik of Mecklenburg in 1307.

 Danish line

 The oldest branch of the Pommeranian Barnekow family moved to Denmark in the beginning of the 16th century when Hans Barnekow acquired the estate Birkholm (now Løvenborg).
 Hans became a naturalised citizen on 13 December 1547, at which time he was also ennobled.
 Christian Barnekow inherited the estate after the death of his elder brother Johan Barnekow in 1603.
 He had already acquired the nearby estate Tølløsegård in 1592.

 A descendant of a separate line, Wilken Zacharias Barnekow (1730–1784), later also settled in Denmark, where he served as a lieutenant colonel.
 His descendants received a patent recognising them as members of the Danish nobility on 26 September 1877.
 Among those who thus became nobles was Christian Barnekow, a composer who produced written histories about the family.

 At various points in time, descendants of the Barnekow family have owned the estates of Løvenborg, Tølløsegård, Gammel Køgegård, Ødemark (in Sorø Municipality), Jomfruens Egede, and Nielstrup (in Guldborgsund Municipality).